kromka-chleba/Exile/README.md

 ## Development
 _Exile_ is open-source software — that means the game is as good as you choose to make it.
 It also means development can be erratic and haphazard at times, so be patient!

-_Exile_ is currently in “Alpha,” therefore expect there can be bugs, missing features, performance issues, and perhaps compatibility-breaking updates.
+_Exile_ is currently in “Alpha,” therefore you can expect that there may be bugs, missing features, performance issues, and perhaps compatibility-breaking updates.
 Despite this, _Exile_ does have enough features to be a playable game and should be stable and mostly bug-free.

 See the [GitHub repository](https://github.com/jeremyshannon/Exile/) for known bugs, and to report new ones.